Skip to content

 If you find an error in a return after it is lodged, you can make corrections in QRO Online and request a reassessment.
 Alternatively, email us at payrolltax@treasury.qld.gov.au.

-You must advise us within 30 days after becoming aware of an error that affects your liability.
+You must advise us within 30 days if you become aware of an error that affects your liability.

 Record keeping

-You must keep proper records when self-assessing your payroll tax liability to produce them when required.
+You must keep proper records when self-assessing your payroll tax liability so you can produce them when required.

 To meet your record keeping obligations, you must: